New Mexico’s Energy Future

 Today, New Mexico is the seventh-largest net supplier of energy in the nation.
 The energy industry is critical to New Mexico’s economy, making essential contributions to GDP and tax revenue while providing high-paying jobs.
 Although New Mexico has made much progress in realizing its energy potential, further expansion faces challenges.
 Effective planning and policymaking, along with a commitment to energy technology innovation, can further unleash New Mexico’s potential to be a national leader in solving complex economic, energy, and environmental challenges, in the state and beyond.

 Andrew Stanley is an associate fellow with the Energy and National Security Program at the Center for Strategic and International Studies in Washington, D.C.
-Sarah Ladislaw is a senior vice president and director of the CSIS Energy and National Security Program.
+Sarah Ladislaw is senior vice president and director of the CSIS Energy and National Security Program.
 Lisa Hyland is associate director for energy education and public programming with the CSIS Energy and National Security Program.

 This report is made possible by the generous support of Chevron.